Updated March 10th, 2020.

 Some backpackers come to Taganga, Colombia, initially planning to spend only a few nights, but end up staying a month after falling in love with its charm and accessibility.
 The setting of a gorgeous bay with a background of green mountains is undoubtedly beautiful.

-However, recent reports of crime and run down and dirty streets (see comments below this article for example!) have been putting travellers off lately!
+However, reports of crime and run down and dirty streets (see comments below this article for example!) have been putting travellers off lately!
 Whoever you ask, there is a mix of opinions about Taganga, Colombia’s small seaside town just half an hour (5km) north of the city of Santa Marta.
 The best thing to do is to go check it out for yourself!

 Where to Stay in Taganga, Colombia?